Berlucchi Wine - Franciacorta

 In just seven years of collaboration (beginning from 1955), the partners were already making waves and creating history: in 1961, they produced the first Pinot di Franciacorta produced with the Metodo Classico.
 In 1962, Max Rosè was born, Italy’s very first sparkling rosé wine.

 Keeping our eyes on dates, let’s jump ahead for a look at 2021.
-This year will mark the 60th anniversary of the Borgonato winery.
+In this year was celebrated the 60th anniversary of the Borgonato winery.
 This birthday is particularly relevant and significant for the entire wine region, as it recalls the massive enological phenomena of Italian wine, and celebrates the success the region has experienced by implementing the strictest production disciplinary of Metodo Classico in the world.
 It’s no coincidence that in 1995, this region was the first to earn DOCG recognition for sparkling wine in Italy.

 Today, Franco's children run the Berlucchi estate: Cristina, Arturo, and Paolo.
 The foresight of their antecedents remains firmly entrenched: a territory of low morainic hills, a climate mitigated by the vicinity of the Lake Iseo, and an ancient wine cellar burrowed underneath the foundations of Palazzo Lana all contribute to making Franciacorta and its wines unlike any other Italian region and selection.